 A message consist of:

-• The key (LoRaRECV) indicates that the gateway forwards a received LoRa message
+) indicates that the gateway forwards a received LoRa message - The number

-• The number 11616 indicates the LoRa node ID sending the message
+indicates the LoRa node ID sending the message - The number

 LoRa message from the MQTT server to the MQTT gateway

 When the gateway receives a message from the MQTT server, and the configured topic matches, it will forward the message content to the remote LoRa node.
-The topic looks like:
+The topic looks like:loratest/HELIOS/myHost/LoRaSEND/11616/1/1

-• The key (LoRaSEND) indicates that the gateway should send a message to a LoRa node
+) indicates that the gateway should send a message to a LoRa node - The number

-• The number 11616 is the target LoRa node ID for this message
+is the target LoRa node ID for this message - The number

-The second bit (2) means the message is subject to AES encryption, e.g.
+The second bit (2) means the message is subject to AES encryption, e.g.2

 confirmation message from the MQTT gateway to the MQTT server